bekkerstacks/traefik/README.md

 # bekkerstacks: traefik
 Traefik Stack for Docker Swarm with SSL

-## Usage:
+## Usage for HTTPS:

+Deploy Traefik in HTTPS.
 Define your environment variables and deploy the stack

 ```
 $ export EMAIL=user@domain.com